 Math is so much fun and means so much more to little ones when it concretely builds understanding.
 So many times, we skip over “the tough stuff” because we think our little people can’t handle it.
-Below are a few activities I have done with my five-year-old to begin building two of those “tough” concepts – division and logic.
+Below are a few activities I have done with my five-year-old to begin building two of the “tough” concepts – division and logic.

 Division: The Doorbell Rang

-Here’s very simple, engaging early math activity for understanding fair shares and beginning division concepts using The Doorbell Rang by Pat Hutchins.
+Here’s a very simple, engaging early math activity for understanding fair shares and beginning division concepts using The Doorbell Rang by Pat Hutchins.

 Gather a pile of 12 “friends”.
 These could be bear counters (like we’ve used), stuffed animals, plastic people, or whatever other toys you have handy.

 Gather 12 pieces of food.
 We’ve used M&M’s (because they were handy), but you could use anything – cookies, cereal pieces, crackers, grapes, popcorn – ANYTHING that your child will enjoy as a snack after the activity.

 Read The Doorbell Rang through once.

 Read the story again.
 This time, stop each time a fair share is made in the story and act it out with your “friends” and food.
 For example, when the brother and sister are given 12 cookies, allow your child to fairly share the food with two of the “friends.”

 When the doorbell rings in the book, add two “friends” to your group and have your child rearrange the food for fair shares.

 Keep reading and rearranging in this manner until the book is finished.